openbible-io/en_ust/README.md

 * Words with apostrophes will be split and show up as two words in the word panel.
 This allows for proper alignment of the two parts of meaning.
 In most cases in English these are used to represent possession and will be aligned to a single original language word in the genitive case.
 For example, both “God” and “s” will align to *theou* in Titus 1:1.
 * Often the original language and GL part of speech won’t match.
 That is inevitable.
 Often an original language word will be translated as a GL phrase.
 For example, the three words “does not lie” in English all align with the single word *apseudes* in Titus 1:2.
 * Sometimes particles in the original language are not translated in the GL.
 These should be aligned to make the alignment between the original language and the GL as precise as possible.
 For example, in most cases the Hebrew direct object marker should be merged with the Hebrew direct object and aligned with that translated word in the GL.
 However, in cases where the direct object marker has a conjunction prefix that must be translated in the GL, then the Hebrew word containing the conjunction and direct object marker should be aligned with the translated conjunction in the GL.
+* When aligning verbal negations, align any English helping verbs with the original language verb.
+Only align the English term(s) of negation with the negative particle in the original language.

 Other alignment issues pertinent to Biblical Hebrew include the following: